lzh-mb-mod/RTSCamera/source/RTSCamera/SteamWorkshopReadMe.txt

-RTS Camera for v1.3.x (War Sail DLC Compatible)
+RTS Camera for v1.4.6 (War Sail DLC Compatible)

 Main features:
+- Elevate camera when giving orders.
 - Smoothly toggle free camera mode at any time in a battle.
 - Control one of your soldiers and continue fighting/commanding after player character is injured in battle.
 - Time speed control in battle.
 Automatic fast forward in hideout battle.

 Recommended:
-RTS Command: another part of the RTS mod, for commanding better. https://steamcommunity.com/sharedfiles/filedetails/?id=3596693285
+RTS Command: another part of the RTS mod, for commanding better. https://steamcommunity.com/sharedfiles/filedetails/?id=3747771970

 War Sails DLC related: